Jeanie Dicks

 Jeanie Dicks (25 September 1893 – 6 July 1980) was a British engineer.
 She led the permanent electrification of Winchester Cathedral in 1934.
 She was a member of the Electrical Contractors Association, one of the first women to join, and President of the Winchester Chamber of Commerce.

 Early life

-Dicks was born on 25 September 1893, in Winchester, Hampshire to Frances Maude Dicks (née Henning).
-Her father, Philip, owned and ran a gas and plumbing shop which his father, John Dicks, had opened in 1862.
-She was baptised at St Maurice’s Church on 17 January 1894, alongside her older brother Philip John.
+Maude Jeanie Dicks was born on 25 September 1893, in Winchester, Hampshire to Frances Maude (née Henning) and Philip Dicks.
+Her father owned and ran a gas and plumbing shop which his father, John Dicks, had opened in 1862.
+She was baptised at St Maurice's Church on 17 January 1894, alongside her older brother Philip John.

 Career

 In 1926, after the sudden death of her father Philip, Dicks took over the family firm, which was by now known as Messrs.
 Dicks Ltd of Winchester and specialised in the installation of gas and electric lighting.

 In 1934, the company, now J. Dicks Ltd., won the contract to install electric light and heating in Winchester Cathedral against competition from other British and continental firms.
 The company was noted as having a staff of 75 and Dicks was said to manage "not only the electrical contracting side, but also the water engineering, radio and plumbing departments".

 Two years prior to this contract, during work to lay central heating pipes in the nave of the cathedral, Dicks had prepared the ground by also installing electrical cables.
 However, the work to replace the choir-stall gaslights entailed running cables through the crypt, which forced the removal and reburial of several coffins, though that of Jane Austen was only slightly displaced.

 To ensure that the lighting was correct, Dicks and two of her staff, foreman Charlie Wicks and Ralph Slade, spent many evenings in the cathedral with the two men up in the roof experimenting with different types of lighting for Dicks to judge for effectiveness down in the nave.
 The extensive trials resulted in her recommendation for lights hidden by frosted glass.
 She had a reputation for knowing what “looks right”.

 On 11 April 1934 The Illustrated London News ran a picture of the floodlit cathedral interior, noting that five miles of cable had been required.
 The work for the cathedral was completed in 1938.